TIGRLab/documentation/docs/introduction/Queue-basics.md

 ![](../_images/02_how_queues_work.png)

 The queue master also gets periodic updates from each of its worker machines.
 If a machine gets turned off, or fails, or if something goes wrong with the job itself, the queue master will receive this info and can relay status updates to users.
+Sometimes it can also automatically reschedule the job to another machine when a failure has interrupted it.

 ![](../_images/03_how_queues_work.png)